-The novel strain of COVID 19 pandemic has left a lot of us in awkward phases of our lives.
-Every industry has had its fair share of inconveniences because of the government protocols like social distancing and isolation that happen to be the dire need of the hour.
-For a bride or a groom and the families who spend years and months planning their big day to be a perfect envision of a dream come true, having to postpone their wedding is devastating to put it in words.
+The novel strain of the COVID 19 pandemic has left a lot of us in awkward phases of our lives.
+For a bride or a groom and the families who spend years or months planning their big day, having to postpone their wedding is devastating to put it in words.

-If you are a friend, relative or family of a couple who is faced with the decision of postponing their wedding and they happen to take the right step for a bigger cause, it is very crucial for you to stand by them in their decision of wedding postponement and help them beat the postponement blues.
+If you are a friend, relative or family of a couple who is faced with the decision of postponing their wedding and they took the right step for a bigger cause, it is very crucial for you to stand by them in their decision of wedding postponement and help them beat the postponement blues.

 Put Yourself In Their Shoes